MediaComem/comem-archidep/ex/sftp-deployment.md

 ## Setup

 Use the previous PHP Todolist Exercice.
 Clone the [PHP Todolist Exercice][php-todolist] on your machine if you do not have it.

 ### Install MySQL

+**Connect to your server.**

 Update your package lists and install the MySQL database server: